FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 </p>
 <br></br>

-I carried on with a SWOT Analysis on IMDB’s website and came to the conclusion that its major **strength** is the richness and diversity of the information it provides, the most notable **weakness** is the complexity of the site’s navigation, the best **opportunity** is offering worldwide access to shopping movies and tv series through Amazon’s website directly from IMDb (IMDb was acquired as an Amazon subsidiary private company in 1998), and its biggest **threat** is the emergence of competing databases with increased functionality and more easily accessible via mobile devices.
+I carried on with a SWOT Analysis on IMDB’s website and came to the conclusion that its major **strength** is the richness and diversity of the information it provides, the most notable **weakness** is the complexity of the site’s navigation, the best **opportunity** is offering worldwide access to shopping movies and TV series through Amazon’s website directly from IMDb (IMDb was acquired as an Amazon subsidiary private company in 1998), and its biggest **threat** is the emergence of competing databases with increased functionality and more easily accessible via mobile devices.

 <br></br>
 <p align="center">